Gallery-of-Kaeon/Kaeon-FUSION/README.md

 many parts of the documentation are often out of date, and may take a while to catch up.

-At the time of writing,
-there are still minor bugs with the standard ONE+ directives and with Super mode, and the stack interface is in beta.
 It should also be noted that all of our implementations were developed and tested on an unmodified Lenovo IdeaPad P500 laptop running Windows 10.

 Kaeon FUSION,